 ** Please review chapter 29 for additional details

 Adjacent Property: It is not anticipated that any work will require disruption of the MBTA tracks, or impact them in any way.
-All efforts will be made to ensure that property and roadways adjacent to the work, area remains un-impacted.
-It is anticipated that all work will be in the designated work areas within the site fence.
+All efforts will be made to ensure that property, especially MBTA rail itself, adjacent to the work area remains un-impacted.
+It is anticipated that all work will be in the designated work areas.
 Any deviation from that will require consultation with MBTA personnel (if applicable) and the Consigli Superintendent.
 Any accidental impact to the MBTA tracks, shall be reported immediately to Consigli construction, and in turn, MBTA Police.

 Back– End of Environmental Emergency Contact and Management Response